johan-gorter/autopilot/promts.md

 provide client.md issue.yml issue-list.md template.html
 create the new-issue.html page. it contains inline javascript for the client side logic and interacts with the server using /api.

+## Issues
+provide client.md issue.yml issue-list.md template.html

+### Issues.html
 Before creating the issues.html, decide on a concise list of selectors the javascript needs to make the page interactive.

+Create the issues.html page using these selectors.

+### Issues.js
+provide client.md issue.yml issue-list.md issues.html
+Create the javascript for this page.
+Start by describing the global variables that hold state, then describe in pseudo-code the functions that are needed, how they are triggered and how they change html and how they interact with the api.
+Finally write implement the javascript using information from the html.